Don’t look for financial escape in your Timmy’s cup

 This process is a lot like dieting.
 In fact, eating and spending share this one thing in common.
 Most people do too much of both, and often the “too much” part is an emotional escape or “addiction”.
 Giving up control of food intake or money outgo is tough, so you better be determined before you start the process.

 Which I suppose brings us back to that Tim Horton’s counter.
-If you are counting on rolling up the rim to win in order to pay for your coffee and also for a couple donuts at the same time, a credit counselling service will only solve half your problems.
+If you are counting on rolling up the rim to win in order to pay for your coffee and also for a couple of donuts at the same time, a credit counseling service will only solve half your problems.